apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

 Oak does not index content by default as does Jackrabbit 2.
 You need to create custom indexes when necessary, much like in traditional RDBMSs.
 If there is no index for a specific query then the repository will be traversed.
 That is, the query will still work but probably be very slow.
 See the [query overview page](query.html) for how to create a custom index.

+There were some smaller bugfixes in the query parser which might lead to incompatibility.
+See the [query overview page](query.html) for details.

 Observation
 -----------